filipkonopacki/TicToeAI/README.md

-# TicToeAI
+#Tic-Tac-Toe AI
-Main goal is to create an AI being able to learn playing tic toe to beat human player
+Main goal is to implement two different neural networks learning to play tic-tac-toe.